-- This backbone is composed of alternating sugar and phosphate groups and defines directionality of the molecule.
+- This backbone is composed of alternating sugar and phosphate groups and defines the directionality of the molecule.

 - DNA are composed of nucleotides that are linked to one another in a chain by chemical bonds, called ester bonds, between the sugar base of one nucleotide and the phosphate group of the adjacent nucleotide.

 - The sugar is the 3′ end, and the phosphate is the 5′ end of each nucleotide.

 - The phosphate group attached to the 5′ carbon of the sugar on one nucleotide forms an ester bond with the free hydroxyl on the 3′ carbon of the next nucleotide.

 - These bonds are called phosphodiester bonds, and the sugar-phosphate backbone is described as extending, or growing, in the 5′ to 3′ direction when the molecule is synthesized.

 - In double-stranded DNA, the molecular double-helix shape is formed by two linear sugar-phosphate backbones that run opposite each other and twist together in a helical shape.

 - The sugar-phosphate backbone is negatively charged and hydrophilic, which allows the DNA backbone to form bonds with water.